North Channel (Great Britain and Ireland)

-The North Channel (known in Irish and Scottish Gaelic as Sruth na Maoile, in Scots as the Sheuch) is the strait between north-eastern Ireland and south-western Scotland.
+The North Channel (known in Irish and Scottish Gaelic as Sruth na Maoile, and in Scots as The Sheugh, 'the trench') is the strait between north-eastern Ireland and south-western Scotland.
 The Firth of Clyde merges with the channel, between the southern tip of the Kintyre peninsula and Corsewall Point on the Rhins of Galloway.
-Part of the Irish Sea, the channel begins north of the Isle of Man and runs north-west into the Atlantic Ocean.
+Part of the Irish Sea, the channel begins north-west of the Isle of Man and runs north-west into the Atlantic Ocean.
 Within the channel is Beaufort's Dyke, the deepest part of which is 312 m.

 Geography

 View from Torr Head, County Antrim, to the Mull of Kintyre, looking over the Straits of Moyle.

 The North Channel connects the Irish Sea with the Atlantic Ocean and is part of the marine area officially classified as the "Inner Seas off the West Coast of Scotland" by the International Hydrographic Organization (IHO).

-The Straits of Moyle (Sruth na Maoile in Irish and Scottish Gaelic) or Sea of Moyle is the name given to the narrowest expanse of sea in the North Channel between north-eastern Northern Ireland's County Antrim and the south-western highlands of Scotland's Mull of Kintyre.
+The Straits of Moyle (Sruth na Maoile in Irish and Scottish Gaelic) or Sea of Moyle is the name given to the narrowest expanse of sea in the North Channel between north-eastern Northern Ireland's County Antrim and the Mull of Kintyre in south-western Scotland.
 The narrowest part of the strait is between the Mull of Kintyre and Torr Head, where its width is 19 km, making it possible to see across in clear weather conditions.
 The straits gave their name to Moyle District Council, a local government area in Northern Ireland, and are famed in Irish Celtic mythology through their association with the Children of Lir.

 In the 1800s, this strait was sometimes referred to in general terms as the "Irish Channel".
 In the 19th century, Alexander Keith Johnston's suggested name St. Patrick's Channel had currency, but it was rejected by the hydrographic department.